Chris Mosier: Athletic achievements

 Mosier made Team USA for the first time in sprint duathlon in 2015.
 He made the long course duathlon team in 2016 at a race in Cary, North Carolina.
-Mosier made his fourth Team USA team in long course duathlon in the 2017 National Championship, where he placed 2nd in his 35-39 age group and finished 50th overall with a time of 02:40:27..
+Mosier made his fourth Team USA team in long course duathlon in the 2017 National Championship, where he placed 2nd.

 In 2016, Mosier earned All-American honors in duathlon.

 In 2019, Mosier won two National Championships in Race Walking.

 In 2020, Mosier competed in the US Olympic Team Trials for the 50k Racewalk event; however, he was unable to finish the race due to injury.
 As such, he became the first known transgender athlete to compete in the Olympic Trials in the gender with which they identify.

+In 2023, Mosier won the men's 40-44 category of the National Championship at the USA Triathlon Duathlon Gravel National Championship race in Fayetteville, Arkansas.

 Awards

-In 2011, Mosier was one of three finalists for the Compete Magazine Athlete of the Year award in 2011.
+In 2011, Mosier was one of three finalists for the Compete Magazine Athlete of the Year award.

 In 2011, Mosier was given an honorable mention by USA Triathlon for the 2011 USAT Spirit of Multisport Awards.
 Mosier was honored for his work in promoting trans visibility and LGBT inclusion in multisport and his commitment to advocating for all people to have the opportunity to feel safe, compete, and thrive in sports.

 In 2013, Mosier was named Athlete of the Year at the Compete Sports Diversity Awards in Los Angeles, California.

 Mosier was named to the 2014 Trans 100 list.
 The "Trans 100" is an annual list of some of the most prominent and influential individuals who identify as trans and are actively working towards creating a better world for the transgender community.

 In 2014, Mosier was named as an inductee into the National Gay and Lesbian Sports Hall of Fame, thus making him the first openly transgender man inducted.

 In 2014 Mosier was also included as part of The Advocates annual "40 Under 40" list.

 In 2014, he was named 2014's Best Personal Trainer of the Northeast by Competitor magazine.

 In 2015, Mosier was honored by USA Triathlon as the 2014 Jeff Jewell Spirit of Multisport award winner.